fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_entitlements_cloud.markdown

 * `description` - (Optional/String) The description of the entitlement.
 * `end_date` - (Optional/String) Cloud entitlement end date.
 It can not be before today's date or after the program's end date.
 Any format that satisfies [ISO 8601](https://www.w3.org/TR/NOTE-datetime-970915.html) is accepted.
 Recommended format: `YYYY-MM-DDThh:mm:ss`.
 If not specify, it will use the program end date automatically.
 * `folder_path` - (Optional/String) The folder path of the cloud entitlement.
 If not set, the new cloud entitlement will be in "My Assets"
+* `serial_number` - (Optional/String) If you specify serial_number, terraform will import the existing entitlement.
+If you don't specify it, terraform will create a new entitlement.
 * `status` - (Optional/String) "ACTIVE" or "STOPPED".
 Use "STOPPED" if you want to stop the cloud entitlement.
 Use "ACTIVE" if you want to reactivate it.
 It has many restrictions.
 Not recommended to set it manually.

 ## Attribute Reference